volodymyrshkimba/learn-lingo/README.md

 ## 📌 About the Project

 This application is designed for a company that connects users with online language tutors.
 It provides an intuitive interface for discovering, filtering, and booking trial lessons with tutors.
+🖥️ The app is fully responsive and adapts to different screen sizes with well-designed breakpoints for mobile, tablet, and desktop views.

 ---